Shellular Metamaterial Design via Compact Electric Potential Parametrization: Abstract

 \section{Abstract}

-We introduce a compact yet highly expressive design space for shellular metamaterials.
-By employing only a few dozen degrees of freedom, this design space represents geometries ranging from simple planar configurations to complex triply periodic minimal surfaces.
-Coupled with this representation, we develop an efficient GPU-based homogenization pipeline that evaluates the structure in under 20\,ms and computes the corresponding effective elastic tensor in near-real-time (0.5\,s).
-The high speed of this evaluation facilitates an exhaustive exploration of the design space and supports an inverse-design scheme that tailors the shellular structure to specific macroscopic target property.
-Structures derived through this approach exhibit not only geometric diversity but also a wide spectrum of mechanical responses, covering a broad range of material properties.
-Moreover, they achieve up to 91.86\% of theoretical upper bounds, a level of performance comparable to state-of-the-art shellular structures with low solid volume.
-Finally, our prototypes, fabricated via additive manufacturing, confirm the practical manufacturability of these designs, underscoring their potential for real-world engineering applications.
+We present a compact yet highly expressive design space for shellular metamaterials that support both interactive exploration and inverse design.
+With only a few dozen charges, our representation generates a wide family of periodic shells, spanning from simple planar configurations to complex TPMS-like morphologies.
+To enable rapid evaluation, we introduce an efficient GPU-based homogenization pipeline that computes the effective elastic tensor of a candidate design in near real time ($\sim0.4\,\mathrm{s}$), making interactive shellular design practical.
+Across a large set of synthesized structures, our design space exhibits geometric diversity and spans a broad spectrum of mechanical responses, covering a wide range of effective material properties.
+This fast evaluation further enables inverse design for target macroscopic properties.
+In the low-solid-volume regime, the resulting shellular structures achieve performance competitive with state-of-the-art shell-based metamaterials in multiple material properties.
+Finally, we validate manufacturability by fabricating tiled prototypes via additive manufacturing, demonstrating the potential of our approach for real-world engineering applications.